itthinx/affiliates/readme.txt

 [Affiliates Enterprise](http://www.itthinx.com/plugins/affiliates-enterprise) provides all features and integrations available in _Affiliates Pro_ and also supports mulitple tiers and campaigns.

-Other extensions include [Affiliates Is Referred](https://github.com/itthinx/affiliates-is-referred) adds shortcodes to show content conditionally based on whether a visitor was referred (or not) by an affiliate, [Affiliates Products](http://www.itthinx.com/plugins/affiliates-products/) handles product commissions for product partners and affiliates on product sales, [Affiliates Users](http://www.itthinx.com/plugins/affiliates-users/) to automatically create affiliate accounts for new users and [Affiliates by Username](http://www.itthinx.com/plugins/affiliates-by-username/) allows affiliate links to indicate usernames in addition to the affiliate IDs
+Other extensions include [Affiliates Is Referred](https://github.com/itthinx/affiliates-is-referred) which adds shortcodes to show content conditionally based on whether a visitor was referred (or not) by an affiliate, [Affiliates Products](http://www.itthinx.com/plugins/affiliates-products/) which handles product commissions for product partners and affiliates on product sales, [Affiliates Users](http://www.itthinx.com/plugins/affiliates-users/) to automatically create affiliate accounts for new users and [Affiliates by Username](http://www.itthinx.com/plugins/affiliates-by-username/) which allows affiliate links to indicate usernames in addition to the affiliate IDs

 Additional resources can be found on [GitHub](https://github.com/itthinx).